MCLegoMan/Perspective/README.md

 **A: Since Quilt is a port of FabricMC it may or may not work.
 Use this mod at your own risk.**

 **Q: Can I add my own Super Secret Setting Shader?**
 **A: Yes!
-You will need to make a json file in the assets/perspective/shaders/shaders/ folder of your resource pack. (tutorial coming soon)**
+Perspective is compatible with both the Perspective and [Souper Secret Settings](https://github.com/Nettakrim/Souper-Secret-Settings/blob/main/ResourcepackGuide/ResourcepackGuide.md) layouts.
+(Tutorial for Perspective is coming soon!)**

 **Q: Am I allowed to add this mod to my own modpack?**
 **A: Yes, as long as you give attribution.**